 Vitamin E may increase blood flow, which is said to improve hair health.
 Researchers in one 1999 study found that high doses of vitamin E increased blood flow to the eyes in people with type 1 diabetes.

-A separate 2001 study found that increased blood supply encouraged hair growth and increased the hair follicle and size in mice.
+A found that increased blood supply encouraged hair growth and increased the hair follicle and size in mice.